civican/legisinfo/44-1/bills/S-13/bill_text.md

 Subsection 2(3) of the `Migratory Birds Convention Act, 1994` is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 2(3):
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from any existing aboriginal or treaty rights of the aboriginal peoples of Canada under section 35 of the `Constitution Act, 1982`.

 ### Firearms Act

 ### Section 13

 Subsection 2(3) of the `Firearms Act` is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 2(3):
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from any existing aboriginal or treaty rights of the aboriginal peoples of Canada under section 35 of the `Constitution Act, 1982`.

 ### Oceans Act